AlfonsoML-s/wayfarer-tools/README.md

 To refresh the markerset you can use the "Update candidate data" link in the dialog.

 ## Differences from the original TotalRecon
+This plugin started as a fork from https://github.com/Wintervorst/iitc/raw/master/plugins/totalrecon/

 I suggested to provide patches to the original version in order to fix some issues and improvements, but the offer was declined and told to create my own fork, so here it is.
 1. Removed some unused code from previous plugins and fix errors like one that happened when a layer is enabled/disabled.
 2. Don't use highlighters, instead provide a dialog with an option to enable the addition of new markers.